IP in business transactions: UK (England and Wales) overview

 Scope of assignment

-Unregistered trade marks can also be assigned to a third party, but only with the goodwill of a business.
+Unregistered trade marks can also be assigned, as they form part of the goodwill of a business.

 Formalities for assignment